 Collaborative research opportunities at Griffith University open doors to greater innovation and discovery for our higher degree researchers, who are ready to think globally and discover new world solutions.

-At Griffith, you'll gain all the advantages of studying at a research-intensive university that fosters industry, community, government, national and international research collaborations—offering you an alternative university experience.
+At Griffith, we undertake significant, socially relevant research with partners from across and beyond the University.
+This means you'll gain all the advantages of studying at a research-intensive university that fosters industry, community, government, national and international research collaborations—offering you a unique university experience.
 Griffith researchers are well connected and collaborative, with over 5,000 national partners and over 200 international research agreements.

 Explore multidisciplinary collaborations with researchers across our 30+ research centres and institutes, exploring extensive varied discipline areas.
 Learn from more than 1,700 experts across a broad range of disciplines who will help you pursue your research interests.
 We're building research and teaching infrastructure based on areas of strategic priority.
 With $320 million being invested in campus developments over the next five years, you'll benefit from world-class research and teaching facilities.